 Minimum Wages by Country

 Among the countries listed on the map, Luxemburg has the highest hourly rate at $13.4, followed by Australia, France, and Germany, which fall in the $12.8-$12.2 range.
 The country with the lowest hourly rate is India at $0.35.
-That shows the hourly rate paid in the U.S. ($7.3) is average compared to those countries.[6]
+The hourly rate paid in the U.S. ($7.3) is generally below those paid in other highly developed countries.[6]